nyxn-ai/nyxn-vscode-extension/README.md

 - "Convert this JavaScript code to TypeScript"
 - "Find bugs in this code"
 - "Suggest unit tests for this function"
+- "Read the file package.json and explain its contents"
+- "Search for all functions that use the 'fetch' API in this project"
+- "Show me all errors in the current file"
+- "Create a new file with a basic Express server setup"

 ## Development